-Through a blend of self-insurance and excess insurance, ICRMA provides statutory workers’ compensation coverage to Program members.
-Members pay an annual contribution based on actuarially determined losses, administrative expenses, and excess insurance.
-The Workers’ Compensation Program Manager provides claims oversight, conducts periodic claim file reviews, reports losses to the excess carrier, and reviews the performance of the program TPA.
+Through a blend of self-insurance and excess insurance, ICRMA provides statutory workers’ compensation coverage to members, who pay an annual contribution based on actuarially determined losses, administrative expenses, and excess insurance.
+ICRMA’s Workers’ Compensation Program Manager provides claims oversight, conducts periodic claim file reviews, reports losses to the excess carrier, and reviews the performance of the program TPA.

 Workers’ Compensation 2022-2023 Memorandum of Coverage